 Anne’s family has a long association with rural living in Australia.
 She splits her time between Melbourne and her family farm on the Goulburn River flats at Thornton, near Alexandra in central Victoria.

-Patrick Myer joined the FRRR Board in September, 2013, as the representative of the Sidney Myer Fund.
+William Myer joined the FRRR Board in January, 2023, as the representative of the Sidney Myer Fund.

 Annabel F. White

 Annabel was appointed to the Board of the Foundation for Rural & Regional Renewal in 2015.

 She has extensive experience in the philanthropic and not-for-profit sectors in Australia and is a keen supporter of grassroots initiatives, particularly in rural and regional areas.
 Prior to her career in philanthropy, Annabel worked in publishing and the media.